Sousastep/SousaFX-docs/docs/content/install.rst

     copy all files from ``~/Documents/​Max 8/​Projects/​sousastep/​SousaFX/​data/``
     to the new version's
     ``sousastep/​SousaFX/​data/``
-    folder to ensure that user presets are carried over.
-This isn't necessary if you clone the repo with git because the data folder is gitignored.
+    folder, and repeat with ``/SousaVFX/``, to ensure that user presets are carried over.
+This isn't necessary if you clone the repo with git because the data folders are gitignored.

 13. Open ``~/Documents/​Max 8/​Projects/​sousastep/​SousaFX/​SousaFX.maxproj``.
 SousaFX's Startup Preferences window will appear.